szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 ## Summary

 I hope the main idea behind DI is more clear for you after this blog post.
 And I hope you see the added value of this.
-I encourage you to try **kink** and DI 😎
+I encourage you to try **kink** and DI :sunglasses:

-If you have any question/thoughts/comments please don't hesitate to ping me 😉
+If you have any question/thoughts/comments please don't hesitate to ping me :wink:

 Most of the code examples above I took either from my personal or commercial projects.
 But if you would like to check the DI usage in a wider context, and within some real problem,